-- The primary Serial ATA (SATA) hard drive must be connected to the dark blue primary SATA connector on the system board labeled SATA0. - Connect a SATA optical drive to the white SATA connector on the system board labeled SATA1. - Connect a second SATA hard drive to the next available (unpopulated) SATA connector on the system board by following the numbered sequence of the connectors. - Always populate the dark blue SATA0 and white SATA1 connectors before the light blue SATA4 connector. - Connect a diskette drive to the connector labeled FLOPPY. - Connect a media card reader to the USB connector labeled MEDIA. - The system does not support Parallel ATA (PATA) optical drives or PATA hard drives. - You must install guide screws to ensure the drive will line up correctly in the drive cage and lock in place.
+- The primary Serial ATA (SATA) hard drive must be connected to the dark blue primary SATA connector on the system board labeled SATA0. - Connect a SATA optical drive to the white SATA connector on the system board labeled SATA1. - Connect a second SATA hard drive to the next available (unpopulated) SATA connector on the system board by following the numbered sequence of the connectors. - Always populate the dark blue SATA0 and white SATA1 connectors before the light blue SATA2 connector. - Connect an optional external eSATA drive to the black ESATA connector on the system board. - Connect a diskette drive to the connector labeled FLOPPY. - Connect a media card reader USB cable to the USB connector on the system board labeled MEDIA.
+If the media card reader has a 1394 port, connect the 1394 cable to the 1394 PCI card. - The system does not support Parallel ATA (PATA) optical drives or PATA hard drives. - You must install guide screws to ensure the drive will line up correctly in the drive cage and lock in place.
 HP has provided extra guide screws for the external drive bays (four 6-32 standard screws and four M3 metric screws), installed in the front of the chassis, under the front bezel.
 The 6-32 standard screws are required for a secondary hard drive.
 All other drives (except the primary hard drive) use M3 metric screws.
 The HP-supplied metric screws are black and the HP-supplied standard screws are silver.
 If you are replacing the primary hard drive, you must remove the four silver and blue 6-32 isolation mounting guide screws from the old hard drive and install them in the new hard drive.